BrandonToushan/BrandonToushan/README.md

 ### Hey! 👋
 #### 📫 How to reach me: brandontoushan@gmail.com or https://apexadvisory.ca/
 #### 💬 Hit me up about: Humanitarian tech, data viz, financial analytics and/or ML in general
-#### 🔭 I’m currently busy with my consulting day job + rebuilding my personal website + moving to TO 😄
+#### 🔭 I’m currently busy with my consulting day job + a few odds and ends across tech/data 😄

 <!--
 **BrandonToushan/BrandonToushan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.